shish/context2/README.md

-Currently the viewer is GPLv3 (with the aim of having one viewer app which stands alone) and client libraries are MIT (with the aim of them multiplying far and wide and being embedded all over the place)
+Currently the viewer is GPLv3 (with the aim of having one viewer app which stands alone) and client libraries are MIT (with the aim of them multiplying far and wide and being embedded all over the place).
+If initial response to the open source release is overwhelming sensible reasons that those are bad choices they could be changed (though I'd only ever change to something OSI-approved).

 Building